 An independent course is listed in the catalog but offered in an independent study format.
 The course is coded using the course number in the catalog.
+Approved special topic courses can be offered in an independent course format.

 Students are not allowed to repeat courses in an independent course format.